| 1st National

 and maintain their data-base.
 Such type of education pattern would

 yield better results in academic and sports performance.
+Broad-based programme of education includes physical education and

 sports, art and crafts, science, language, history and geography,